israelroldan/extjs-reactor/README.md

 launch(<App/>);
 ```

-When launching, ExtReact renders `<App/>` into a new viewport DOM element used to manage floating components such as edge menus and dialogs.
-You do not need a target `<div/>` in your index.html.

-This replaces the typical code for launching a React app, which generally looks something like:
+When launching, ExtReact renders the `<App/>` component into the document body.
+You do not need a target `<div/>` in your  index.html file.
+The code above replaces the typical code for launching a React app, which generally looks something like:

 ```jsx
 import ReactDOM from 'react-dom';